-How big is Cal State Channel Islands, and will it hold our whole community?
+How big is Scripps College, and will it hold our whole community?

-With 2 housing buildings 4 stories high we will have enough space for both camps to run at full capacity.
+With 4 multiple-story housing buildings, we will have enough space for both camps to run at full capacity.
 Our new home will continue to have a full staff of medical and inclusion staff as well as counselors, specialists, support staff, senior staff, and directors.

 How is the campus secured?

 What will the cabins/living situation look like?

 The rooms that will make a cabin are all adjacent to each other.
-In most cases, the rooms will be four campers in a room, then a room of counselors, then a room of four more campers.
-That way the counselors are always easily within reach and the doors are open so the kids are always free to go between rooms.
-There will not be counselors in their rooms at night but less than a few feet away with their doors open.
+In most cases, cabins will be organized as multiple rooms of 2-4 campers adjacent to rooms of counselors.
+That way the counselors are always easily within reach, and the doors are open so the kids are always free to go between rooms.
+There will not be counselors in campers’ rooms at night but they will be less than a few feet away with their doors open.
 Having as many campers in a room as possible maintains more of a bunk feel.
 Therefore the cabin structure will be 8 campers and 2 counselors, with some being slightly smaller or larger based on registration.
 All showers and bathrooms are private stalls and are right down the hall from all the rooms.

 How do we do bunk requests?

 Will the two camps run separately as they have in the past, or will they run as one camp?

 The cabins will be separated by camp: Kramer cabins and Hilltop cabins.
-Because we’re running our same sessions, the camps will operate on separate, staggered schedules, retaining both camps’ individual identities.
+Because we’re running our same sessions, the camps will operate on separate schedules, retaining both camps’ individual identities.
 However, operating our two camps on the same campus gives us a beautiful opportunity to have both communities interact with one another more frequently than we have in the past.

 How will my camper get to camp?